austephner/SettlementCultureChanger/README.md

 ## Usage

 ## Developer Notes
-- When opening the solution, you may have to manually change/adjust the assembly references for all TaleWorld DLL's and MCM DLL's.
+- When opening the solution, you may have to manually change/adjust the assembly references for all TaleWorld DLL's, Module DLL's, and MCM DLL's.
 This API doesn't assume that every dev has installed M&B2 into the same Steam directory.